BGZhao/Memory-Loteria/README.md

 - My movements counter is not working, I need to debug.
 - My timer is does not have completed code yet.
 For Lack of time.
 - my score board also is not working.
 I need to debug.
-- I download files for music, but it is 1:30pm the project is due at 5:00 Pm.
+- I download files for music, but it is 1:30pm the project is due at 5:00 pm.
 So I had to make some decisions on what to present.
 - The game is work in process and will need an updated to fully work.